 No, it’s not actually a sequel to Banjo-Kazooie, but Yooka-Laylee has plenty in common with that 64-bit classic beyond the hyphenated, instrument-inspired name.
 Both have a two-character design, with vivid, cartoonish worlds and gameplay that puts both of the heroes’ unique talents to use.
 And it’s coming next year, thanks to an already-funded Kickstarter campaign.

 Yes, it has already succeeded, with several stretch goals notched as of this writing, as well.
-Playtonic Games, the team of Rare expats assembled for this cause, sought £175,000 to fund the project.
-That sum was reached in about 40 minutes earlier today, and now the total has soared past £600,000.
+Playtonic Games, the team of Rare expats assembled for this cause, sought £175,000 (about ₹1.7cr) to fund the project.
+That sum was reached in about 40 minutes earlier today, and now the total has soared past £600,000 (about ₹5.8cr).

 Yooka-Laylee is slated to hit PC, Mac, Linux, Wii U, Xbox One, and PlayStation 4, with the computer releases coming first.
 If the campaign exceeds £1,000,000 in funding - which seems extremely likely at this point - then all six versions will release at the same time.
 The estimated delivery date for the game is October 2016, although it’s unclear if adding day-one console releases will mean a longer wait for all.